-- 2) The following Medical Services:

 - Inpatient services

 - Outpatient services and treatments including but not limited to: infertility treatment; genetic testing; home health care; advanced radiology; and pain management.
+Please see the detailed list of all the services and treatments that require Prior Approval, on our website at www.harvardpilgrim.org

 - Outpatient surgery

-- Low protein foods
+- Medical Drugs

 - Medical formulas

 - Positive airway pressure devices, including CPAP and BIPAP devices

 - Diabetic equipment

 - Non-emergency medical transportation Please note, Prior Approval is not required for transportation provided by a wheelchair van.

 - Prosthetic arms and legs

 - Dental services

 Please note, the Plan provides very limited coverage for Dental Care and the extraction of teeth impacted in bone.
 (Please see "Dental Services" in section III.
 Covered Benefits and your Schedule of Benefits for details.)